aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 ---
 ### Password

-Password to authenticate with the server.
+Password if broker is using username and password authentication

+**Type** : String

-It is strongly recommended to configure the password is used not to configured as clear text in the configuration, but instead use a placeholder for a secret stored in and retrieved from the AWS Secrets Manager service.
+**Username and password should not be included as clear text in the configuration.** It is strongly recommended to use placeholders and use the SFC integration with the AWS secrets manager.

+Security considerations:

+- Never store passwords in plain text

+- Use [AWS Secrets Manager](../core/secrets-manager-configuration.md) to securely store credentials

+- Use placeholders in configuration files

 **Type**: String